trainoasis/delete-duplicate-wpml-db-attachments/README.md

-# delete-duplicate-wpml-db-attachments
+# Delete duplicate attachments from Wordpress database

-MySQL that removes duplicate attachments from Wordpress database, which usually happens if you totally remove WPML (reset).
+This command removes duplicate attachment entries from Wordpress database (same name in DB but a different ID), which happens when you remove WPML plugin (reset!).

+** ALWAYS TEST THE COMMAND WITH ONLY SELECT STATEMENT (example provided)**